viet34tqc/notebook/interview.md

 swap(x, y);

 // x and y do not swap, whereas a and b do locally.
-// If it did, then a would’ve been an alias for x and b would’ve been an alias for y.
+// If it did, then a would've been an alias for x and b would've been an alias for y.
 Any changes to a and b would have been reflected back to x and y console.log(x); // 4 console.log(y); // 2
 ```